Schools’ Programme

 - Discover new writers

-- Add a cool experience to your CV
+- A great experience to add to your CV

-- Get a bespoke BookFest tee-shirt for your wardrobe
+- Get a bespoke BookFest t-shirt for your wardrobe

 Donate to support events for schools here!